Districts of Hong Kong

-The districts of Hong Kong are the 18 political areas of Hong Kong, a special administrative region of the People's Republic of China, that are geographically and administratively divided.
-Under the one country, two systems concept, each district has a district council, formerly district boards, for which the boards were established in 1982, when Hong Kong was under British rule.
+Hong Kong is administratively divided into 18 districts.
+Each district has a district council.

+District councils were formerly called district boards, for which the boards were established in 1982, when Hong Kong was under British rule.
 However, the districts have limited relevance to the population, as few public services operate according to district boundaries.
 The police, fire services, health services, education and hospital authorities, and postal service each define their own idiosyncratic geographic divisions.

 History

 In the 1860s, residents speaking the same dialects were often grouped together, and social structure was more important than district structure.
 Merchants often travelled together as guilds and sold common goods across different areas.
 Organizations such as Nam Pak Hong, Tung Wah Hospital Committee and "District Watch Committee" often cut across any native district lines.
 The concept of boundary separation only became important around 1870, when cultural conflicts increased between coolies, Chinese and the British.
 One of the first legal attempt to control districts came in 1888 under the European District Reservation Ordinance, which reserved areas exclusively to Europeans.
 The first Town Planning Ordinance did not appear until 1939.

 The New Territories and New Kowloon became part of Hong Kong since 1898.
 The colonial government appoints District Officer to oversee the area.
 At first the Northern District Officer was stationed in Tai Po.
 The Northern District and Southern District was later split into Islands District Office, Tuen Mun District Office, Yuen Long District Office, Sai Kung District Office, etc.

 Following the appointment of district officers in urban Hong Kong, Kowloon and New Kowloon since 1968, the District Administration Scheme was implemented in 1982 with the establishment of a district board and a district management committee in each of the districts in Hong Kong, including Hong Kong Island, Kowloon and aforementioned the New Territories.
 The aim of the scheme is to achieve a more effective co-ordination of government activities in the provision of services and facilities at the district level, ensure that the Government is responsive to district needs and problems and promote public participation in district affairs.
 From 1 July 1997 to 31 December 1999, the former district boards were replaced by provisional district boards.
 The provisional district boards were in turn replaced on 1 January 2000, with 18 district councils.

 There have been two major changes on district divisions since their implementation in 1982: